Placing Equity at the Center of the Urban Greening Agenda

 Peleg Kremer

-Dr. Kremer is an assistant professor in the Department of Geography & the Environment at Villanova University.
+Dr. Kremer is an associate professor in the Department of Geography & the Environment at Villanova University.
 Research in Dr. Kremer's lab focus on spatial patterns in social-ecological systems and urban sustainability.

 Peleg Kremer